Vrydagzynea elongata: Description

 Vrydagzynea elongata is a tuberous, perennial herb with between five and seven glossy dark green, egg-shaped leaves, 30-60 mm long and about 20 mm wide with wavy edges and arranged in a loose rosette.
 A large number of resupinate, tube-shaped white flowers about 4 mm long and which barely open are crowded on a rachis 17–30 mm long.
 The dorsal sepal and petals overlap and form a hood over the column.
 The labellum is heart-shaped, about 3.5 mm long, 2 mm wide and has a spur with two, more or less spherical, stalked glands about 1 mm long.
 Flowering occurs in most months.

 in 2004, David Jones and Mark Clements described Vrydagzynea grayi from a specimen collected by Bruce Gray in part of what is now the Daintree National Park and the description was published in The Orchadian.
-The name V. grayi is now regarded as a synonym of V. elongata.
+The Australian Plant Census lists Vrydagzynea elongata as a synonym of Vrydagzynea grayi, but V. elongata is the accepted name at Plants of the World Online.